Telecommuting: the benefits for your employees and why you should consider it.

 How you can help prevent this or even assist is by giving your staff the option to be in an environment that is beneficial to them both mentally and physically.

 Another good point is when your employees are sick.
-When your employees are working from home, they can still catch up on their hours by working in bed and using their breaks to go to the doctors.
-Much better than going to the office and getting more unwell, as well as everyone else.
+When your employees are working from home, they can still catch up on their hours by working in bed.
+Using their breaks to go to the doctors.
+Much better than going to the office and getting more unwell.
+Particularly if it impacts everyone else.

 Develops the work-life balance.

-Your employee’s schedule can also be significantly improved by allowing them the time to pick up their kids from school perhaps, or comfortably doing their weekly shopping without the worry of shops closing.
+Your employee’s schedule can also be significantly improved by allowing them the time.
+Time to pick up their kids from school perhaps, or comfortably doing their weekly shopping without the worry of shops closing.
 It adds flexibility to their schedule.

 Within any company, big or small, you want to lower your costs by all means.
-By telecommuting, it can reduce your operating costs with office supplies, equipment, furniture, electricity, food and coffee supplies, office space/rent and more.
+By telecommuting, it can reduce your operating costs.
+For example; office supplies, equipment, furniture, electricity, food and coffee supplies, office space/rent and more.

 It can also reduce the cost for your employees such as tolls, petrol, car insurance and maintenance, coffee/lunch and parking/public transport fees.